rajkumarsamanta/cafeteria_manager/README.md

 # README

-# cafeteria_manager
+# Cafeteria Manager App
 ## SaaS WD201 Capstone Project (option 1) under development

+This is a Cafeteria Management App developed on Rails.
+This app is made for three types of user's roles like Manager (owner), Staff (clerk) and customer.
+Manager can create user for other manager of staff, change the role of a registered customer to manager or staff after log-in by giving the existing password of a customer.
-This README explain the steps necessary to get the Cafeteria application up and running.

-This application offers different functionalities for "owner", "clerk" and "customer"
+The steps necessary to get the Cafeteria application up and running.
+The roles and different functionalities for "owner", "clerk" and "customer" are explained below:

+The Operational credetials for "Owner" and a "clerk" is given for your use and operation.
+You can create a customer by using the "Sign-up" link the home page.

+* owner - email: raj@kumar.com, password: kumar
+* clerk - email: reedhi@reedhi.com, password: reedhi

 ## Customer